sidney-eliot/3d-artists-handbook/content/software-knowledge/blender-addons.md

 - **Bpainter** - _removed by creator_

 ## Asset, Material, HDRI
 I don't use any of these anymore because I've switched to Substance Painter, Mari and 3D Coat for texturing.
-Blender's node system used for texturing is very inflexible and a pain to work with, when the projects goal is to be real-time/ Game-Ready or rendered in any other software.
+Blender's node system used for texturing is very inflexible and a pain to work with, when the projects goal is to be real-time/ game-ready or rendered in any other software.

-- [**Kit Ops Pro**](https://www.kit-ops.com/) _(Kit Bash modeling/ Adding detail to your Hard Surface models)_ - (\$\$$)
+- [**Kit Ops Pro**](https://www.kit-ops.com/) _(Kit Bash modeling & Adding detail to your Hard Surface models)_ - (\$\$$)
 - [**Blenderkit**](https://www.blenderkit.com/get-blenderkit/) _(Material and asset library)_ - (free and paid)
 - [**EEVEE-Materials**](https://chippwalters.gumroad.com/l/EEVEE2) _(Material library)_ - (\$\$$)